 Sturdy wooden or metal posts should be spaced every 15-20 ft in the row.
 Additional smaller spacer stakes may be needed in between posts.
 At least 5 ft, preferably 6 ft, of the posts or stakes should be above ground.
-Tightly stretch a 10-12 gauge wire and nail it to the tops of the stakes.
-Stretch a smaller wire or twine and nail it to the posts halfway up above the ground.
-Then tie the twine in a crisscross fashion to the top wire and to the bottom wire (or twine) on which the beans will climb.
-An individual stake or line should be placed at each plant for initial climbing to the trellis.
+Tightly stretch a 10-12 gauge wire and attach to wooden posts with fencing staples.
+Stretch a second wire between posts about 1 ft above the soil and weave twine in a V shaped pattern between the wires for vines to climb.
+Alternatively, 6 ft plastic netting can be stretched between the top and bottom wire.
+An individual stake or line should be placed at each plant for the initial climbing to the trellis.
 Bean supports should be put up before the bean plants begin producing "runners" and falling over.
-A ground wire may also be used and then twine is woven in a V fashion over the top wire and under the bottom wire.
-An alternative system would use 6 ft plastic netting attached to the posts and a top and bottom wire.
 Trellises have to be sturdy enough to support the heavy lima bean vines.